aleen42/PersonalWiki/git/model/model.md

 Technically, this means nothing more than that Alice has defined a Git remote, named bob, pointing to Bob’s repository, and vice versa.

+### The main branches

+At the core, the development model is greatly inspired by existing models out there.
+The central repo holds two main branches with an infinite lifetime:

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>